How to Add a Drop-down Navigation Menu in Squarespace

 (Rare) exceptions of when you can add a drop-down menu to your website

-We won't argue, there are some advantages to having drop-down menus and users know how to use them to find their way around.
+We won't argue, there are some advantages to having drop-down menus, and users know how to use them to find their way around.

 There is no escape from adding them if you have a large website.
 We are talking about medium to large e-commerce or media websites, where users can drown in information.
 Here, drop-down menus could be lifesaving as they allow users to jump down a level or two to get to the content they seek.

-On the large websites there could be related options, which still require separate pages.
-Drop-down menus allow grouping them together, to make it easier for users to understand their choices and make a decision.
+On the large websites, there could be related options, which still require separate pages.
+Drop-down menus allow grouping them together to make it easier for users to understand their choices and make a decision.

 Dropdowns can also help you reduce visual clutter and make the interface cleaner.
 Head navigation should always stay as neat as possible, as it impacts the visual style of your website.
-The fewer items are there – the better.
+The fewer items there are, the better.

 Redesign ideas to escape or improve drop-down menus